 I picked these as they are closer to the centre, and wasn’t disappointed at all.
 The buildings are amazing, and there are a lot of outdoor and indoor swimming pools.
 Each room is decorated in a slightly different way and besides relaxing in the swimming pools I also walked around a lot to discover every part of this facility.

 Probably the most famous building of the city with its stunning and surprising architecture.
-Again, this monument is amazing to look at from the Danube banks outside, but it is equally beautiful on the inside.
-The day before, I booked a tour of the Parliament, and it was great, giving a lot of explanations on the Hungarian political system and history.
+The Parliament is amazing to look at from the Danube banks outside, but it is equally beautiful on the inside.
+I highly recommend booking a tour of the Parliament.
+It is one of the best things to visit in Budapest, the guides are great and the give a lot of explanations on the Hungarian political system and history.

-It is an island a bit further away from the centre, between the Buda and Pest sides, that can be reached through the yellow bridge.
-It is a great place to go for a walk, especially when the weather is nice.
-There is apparently a Japanese garden at the other side of it, that I didn’t see, but I stopped in front of a huge fountain to get some sunlight.
-I know that I definitely want to walk there a bit more when I go back!
+It is an island a bit further away from the centre, between the Buda and Pest sides, that can be reached through the yellow bridge, after a 45-minute walk from pest or a short tram ride.
+It is a great place to go for a walk, especially when the weather is nice, and it is quite overlooked by tourists.
+There, you can climb the water tower, enjoy the island’s very own baths, visit the rose garden and Japanese garden or just stop by the musical fountain for a relazing show.

-From there, I wanted to go back to the centre, where my accommodation was.
-I then proceeded to walk along the Danube, stopping in front of the “Shoes on the Danube Bank”, iron shoes that are now surrounded by candles and flowers, as this monument is a memorial to the Jews who lost their lives in the Second World War.
+A walk along the Danube is another perfect way to explore Budapest from a different perspective.
+The “Shoes on the Danube Bank”, a sculpture made of iron shoes that are surrounded by candles and flowers, are an important stop, as this monument is a memorial to the Jews who lost their lives in the Second World War.

-My walk ended in the Jewish district of the city, one of the most vibrant parts of the centre, where I came back multiple times just to enjoy the atmosphere, especially at night.
-To learn more about the history of this district I went on a very interesting tour of the Great Synagogue, the largest synagogue in Europe.
+The Jewish district of the city, one of the most vibrant parts of the centre, where I came back multiple times just to enjoy the atmosphere, especially at night.
+To learn more about the history of this district I went on a very interesting tour of theneighbourhood and of its Great Synagogue, the largest synagogue in Europe.

 At night, I stayed in that part of the city and wandered around in the streets, amazed by all the fairy lights and decorations, all the ruin bars, street food markets and cool restaurants.